dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 Assignments:
 * Short 3: Sprite-based 2D game introducing key events and sprite
-  * Understand 2D perspective
+  * Work with 2D perspective
-  * Learn about sprites, collision detection and raycasting
+  * Create sprites, and use collision detection and raycasting
   * Use your knowledge to build a mini-game
   * Extend and customize it to make it your own
 * Short 4:  Menu Systems and event-based UI programming